-- Care and Protection of Children Act 2007 (NT) - Level 2Ac Act about the care and protection of children.
+- Care and Protection of Children Act 2007 - NT (NT) - Level 2An Act about the care and protection of children.

 - Census and Statistics Act 1905 (Cth) - Level 3The Census and Statistics Act 1905 (CSA) provides the Australian Statistician with the authority to conduct statistical collections, and, when necessary, to direct a person to provide statistical information.
 The CSA requires the ABS to publish and disseminate compilations and analyses of statistical information and to maintain the confidentiality of information collected under the Act.
-Sections 14 and 15 require the University to answer questions and provide accurate information.
+Section 10 requires the University to answer questions and provide accurate information when requested.

 - Charitable Fundraising Regulation 2015 (NSW) - Level 3Regulations made under the Charitable Fundraising Act 1991.

 - Charitable Trusts Act 1993 (NSW) - Level 4The Charitable Trusts Act has two principal objects:

 (1) The Act codifies and extends the jurisdiction of the Supreme Court of NSW with respect to the management of charitable trusts.
 The Act also enables the Attorney General to establish schemes for the cy-pres administration of charitable trusts that have failed. (i.e. where the original objective of the charitable trust is no longer possible to fulfil, the Attorney General has the ability to alter the objective to something achievable and as close as possible to the original objective).

 (2) The Act clarifies and makes specific the powers of the Supreme Court to deal with misconduct or mismanagement in the administration of a charity, and gives the court power to remove a person associated with a charity and to freeze the funds of a charity.